qburst/qbmeetingroomplugin/README.md

 * Besides booking, a meeting room can also be edited; only by the author of the room.
 * The plug-in requires some details like project_id and tracker_id to be hard coded in meeting_calendars_controller.rb
 * The custom_field values from the database needs to be hard coded in meeting_calendars_controller.rb
-* The custom_field values from the rendered json needs to be hard coded in meeting_calendar.js
-* In meeting_calendars_controller.rb, lines 6,8,11,13,15,25 and 40 needs hard coded values.
+* In meeting_calendars_controller.rb, lines 7 - 11 needs hard coded values.
-* In meetingcalendar.js, lines lines 52,54,56 and 58 needs hard coded values.
 * In spite some hard coding, the plug-in will be an added asset for better project management.